Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 Over time that's going to give your competitor an enormous advantage well beyond their developers coding 5% faster.
 Once code is introduced it's very difficult to remove from the system even if it is relatively unused.
-Until you find a way to remove it, you have to continue to pay for the support, maintenance and testing of code that might only be used by a single customer.
+Until you find a way to remove it, you have to continue to pay for the support, maintenance and testing of code that might only be used by a single, small customer.

 When new features are introduced they have to watch for feature interaction with the unused code.
 The UI complexity end users face may also take a hit even if they don't use the code.